 - Too few licensed spaces – BC parents can’t find or afford quality child care, especially for shift work, as there are only enough licensed spaces for 18% of young children.

-- Early Childhood Educators wages and benefits are too low – forcing many to leave the field.
+- Early Childhood Educators wages and benefits are too low – forcing many to leave the field and programs to close.

 As a result, too many families have no choice but to use unregulated care that’s not monitored for health and safety, or even for meeting legal requirements—at times with tragic results.